Barack Obama Claims He’s Responsible For Steph Curry’s Amazing Three-Point Jump Shot

 But Obama still managed to show that he had not lost his trademark sense of humor when he answered one youngster’s question about what it means to be a man.

-The former president got the serious stuff out of the way before he said:
+The former president got the serious stuff out of the way before he said the following.

 “If you are very confident about your sexuality, you don’t have to have eight women around you twerking.”